 Compare this to the mean ergodic rate, calculated using a volumetric $\nsv$, with $\Sigma_{3d} = \pi D^2$.

 Their ratio is

 where $R$ is the characteristic radius of the particles' trajectories.

 For a general angle $\alpha$, two planes intersect on a single line.
 The greatest distance from this line where intersections can happen is $L=\frac{D}{\sin \alpha}$ (see figure~\ref{fig:angle_factor}).
-The rate of collisions, compared to the rate where $\alpha=0$, is the ratio between the area where collisions can happen, to the total area where a particle can be.
+The rate of collisions, compared to the rate where $\alpha=0$, is the ratio between the area where collisions can occur, to the total area where a particle can be.
 When $L/R>1$, this ratio is close to unity; otherwise, this ratio is $\sim L/R$.
 Therefore, the rate of collisions for particles at planes with relative angle $\alpha$ is:

 For particles with planes close to being parallel, the collision rate is greater than the ergodic rate by a factor of $\sim R/D$, but they are scarce.
-The probability of the relative angle between planes to be $\alpha<\frac{D}{R}$ is $\sim\frac{D^2}{2R^2}$.
+The probability of the relative angle between planes being $\alpha<\frac{D}{R}$ is $\sim\frac{D^2}{2R^2}$.
 Thus, the contribution of such collisions is $\sim \frac{D}{R} \ll 1$ of the total rate.